-The Clackamas County Jail regulates inmate mail to provide a safe, secure, and orderly treatment-based environment for inmates.
-Inmates may send and receive mail and receive approved publications consistent with Jail interests and accepted rehabilitation practices.
+The Clackamas County Jail regulates mail to provide a safe, secure, and orderly treatment-based environment for adults in custody.
+Adults in custody may send and receive mail and receive approved publications consistent with Jail interests and accepted rehabilitation practices.

-- All inmates of the Clackamas County Jail will be allowed to send and receive mail that complies with U.S. Postal regulations and the rules governing the Clackamas County Jail.
+- All adults in custody at the Clackamas County Jail will be allowed to send and receive mail that complies with U.S. Postal regulations and the rules governing the Clackamas County Jail.

-- No mail or notes may be left at the Jail for inmates: all such materials must be received through the U.S. Mail.
+- No mail or notes may be left at the Jail for adults in custody: all such materials must be received through the U.S. Mail.

-- Inmates may not send, receive, transfer or possess materials in violation of the rules governing the Clackamas County Jail.
+- Adults in custody may not send, receive, transfer or possess materials in violation of the rules governing the Clackamas County Jail.

-- It is the inmate’s responsibility to notify their family and friends about the mail rules and regulations.
+- It is the adult in custody's responsibility to notify their family and friends about the mail rules and regulations.

 Addressing Your Mail

-All letters to inmates will be addressed in the following manner:
+All letters to adults in custody will be addressed in the following manner: